massalabs/massa-docs/testnet/staking.rst

 Telling your node to start staking with your rolls
 ==================================================

-Get the secret key that has rolls in your wallet:
+Get the address that has rolls in your wallet:

 .. code-block::

     wallet_info

-Register your secret key so that your node start to stake with it:
+Register your address so that your node start to stake with it:

 .. code-block::

-    node_add_staking_secret_keys <your_secret_key>
+    node_start_staking <your_address>

 Now you should wait some time so that your rolls become active: 3 cycles of 128 periods (one period is 32 blocks - 16 sec), so about 1h40